sycamore-rs/sycamore/docs/next/contribute/development.md

 ## Testing

-To run unit tests and non WASM integration tests, use:
+To run unit tests and non Wasm integration tests, use:

 ```bash
 cargo test